andrew henderson menu

 There are several ways you can qualify for Jordanian citizenship:

-• You can invest in a portfolio of small and medium enterprises for $1 million and keep this investment for five years;
+• You can invest in a portfolio of small and medium enterprises for US$1 million and keep this investment for three years

-• You can invest $1.5 million in government securities, and curiously enough you can negotiate an interest rate with them, but you would tie the money up for ten years.
-Presumably, these bonds would be denominated in Jordanian Dinars; or
+• You can invest US$1 million in government securities, and curiously enough, you can negotiate an interest rate with them but must tie the money up for six years

-• You can invest $1 million in a business in Amman, the capital, or if you go outside of the district this investment gets slashed to only half a million USD.
+• You can invest US$1 million in a business in Amman, the capital, or if you go outside of the district, invest US$750,000.

-Part of the reason this program is so expensive is that Jordan is among the recent wave of countries attempting to capitalize on the sale of citizenship.
-Given that this is a novel experiment, they’re essentially trying to see what they can get away with.
+Part of the reason this program is so expensive is that Jordan is among the recent wave of countries attempting to capitalise on the sale of citizenship.

-If you don’t want the high costs of European citizenship by investment programs, consider Latvia’s residence by investment that can lead to eventual citizenship.
+If you don’t want to pay the high costs of citizenship-by-investment programs, consider Latvian residence by investment, which can lead to eventual citizenship.

 Often, when we consider European second passports by investment, they tend to be incredibly expensive and cumbersome.